Israel Strikes Hezbollah After Gunfire On Lebanon Border - UrduPoint

 "I advise Hezbollah not to test Israel's crushing strength," he tweeted.
 "Hezbollah is once again endangering the state of Lebanon due to its aggression."
 The border flare-up came hours after Lebanon rejected an Israeli call to reform the UN peacekeeping force which patrols the border, ahead of a UN Security Council vote to renew its mandate.

-The Israeli army had said earlier that a "security incident" was unfolding near Manara, a kibbutz near the UN-demarcated border between the two countries, and urged residents to take shelter.

-"During operational activity in northern Israel last night, shots were fired from Lebanon toward (Israeli) troops," the military said on Twitter.
+"During operational activity in northern Israel last night, shots were fired from Lebanon toward (Israeli) troops," the military said on Twitter, after it had the previous night told residents around Manara, a kibbutz near the UN-demarcated border between the two countries, to take shelter.

 The Israeli army said "troops deployed dozens of illumination rounds and smoke shells and responded with fire".